Flammable or Combustible Tank Permits

 - We will review your documentation to verify that you are in full compliance with the National Fire Code (Alberta Edition).
 If you are in compliance, a storage tank installation permit will be issued.
 We do charge fees to review plans, please see below.

 - Installation of the storage tank can begin as per the approved plans.
 In accordance with the National Fire Code - 2019 Alberta Edition, only individuals who are approved by the provincial Fire Administrator are permitted to install, remove, repair or conduct precision tests on petroleum storage tanks and equipment.
-The power to approve petroleum tank contractors has been delegated by Ministerial Order No. TCS:002/20 to the Administrator of Certification (Administrator) with the Safety Codes Council (Council).
-This power was formerly delegated to the Petroleum Tank Management Association of Alberta (PTMAA).
-All individuals with a valid certification as of June 8, 2020 remain approved to work in Alberta.
-View the list of approved contractors.
-Removal of underground tanks, or removal of systems with any underground components, must also have a certified remover present to supervise.
+Standata 19-FCI-018 was issued August 2020 to provide guidance on certification of contractors.

-- Once the final inspection of the installation has been completed, a letter of approval and a storage tank certificate will be issued.
+- Once the final inspection of the installation has been completed, a letter of approval and a storage tank certificate will be issued, unless step 7 (below) applies.

 - Should you have further questions, please email FireTechServices@Calgary.ca.